 In case "The Ice Storm" isn't grim enough for you, here's "Krisha."
 OK, so Trey Edward Shults' critically-acclaimed directorial debut isn't exactly what you'd watch to be warmed with the spirit of the holidays, either.
 But if you want to see one of the best performances of its year and one of the most interesting new voices in cinema, "Krisha" should be the centerpiece of your Thanksgiving film feast.

 On paper, "Krisha" sounds like a classic indie family drama: An estranged matriarch (a brilliant turn from Krisha Fairchild) finally gathers her family together for the holiday, only for tensions to heat up and turkeys to fall down.
-But what makes Shults' film fascinating is the mood of the movie, playing more like an intense thriller or almost even a horror movie than your normal dysfunctional family shenanigans.
+But what makes Shults' film fascinating is the tone and mood of the movie, playing more like an intense thriller or almost even a horror movie than your normal dysfunctional family shenanigans.
 The not-at-all typical drama is perfect for a not-at-all typical Thanksgiving screening, like adding a dark, rich bourbon to your Thanksgiving pecan pie.
 Oh my gosh, I'm freaking starving.

 About two minutes of Quentin Tarantino and Robert Rodriguez’s 191-minute opus to sleazy cinema is dedicated to Thanksgiving, and it arrives in the form of the fittingly titled "Thanksgiving," a short fake movie trailer for a grotesque horror movie featuring a murderous and depraved pilgrim.

 And what a wildly entertaining two minutes of absurdity they are.